Boslx/EasyEFA/README.md

 - EasyEfaCore
 Sends the request to the EFA Server and parses the response
-- *EasyEfaMining*
+- *EasyEfaDelayMiner*
-Todo: Periodically sends requests to Efa and stores the results in a database.
+Todo: Saves the actual departure times in a database
 - EasyEfa
-Provides a simple rest api to easily get information about the timetable.
+Provides a simple rest api to easily get information about the timetable

 ## Similar projects
 - https://github.com/opendata-stuttgart/metaEFA